 #Bottom Line

-Family vlogging isn’t going anywhere, but the rules are changing fast.
-The top channels still pull massive audiences, and the money is real.
-The legal landscape shifted dramatically in 2024 and 2025, though, and viewers are paying closer attention to how creators treat their kids on camera.
+Family vlogging is not going away, but the rules have changed under the creators’ feet.
+The biggest channels still pull massive audiences and the revenue is real, yet the legal landscape shifted sharply in 2024 and 2025 and viewers are paying closer attention to how on-camera kids are treated.

 #Frequently Asked Questions